By Michael Schreiber

 On Feb.
 18, 1856, James Stewart Sr. passed away.
-His funeral took place at Carpenters’ Hall (still used as an auction house), from which a procession proceeded to the churchyard at Gloria Dei.
+His funeral took place at Carpenters’ Hall, from which a procession proceeded to the churchyard at Gloria Dei.

-By June 1857, work on “refitting” Carpenters’ Hall was in full swing.
+In June 1857, Carpenters’ Hall was renovated.
 Most of the major changes took place on the second floor of the building; the interior was divided into two sections, bisected by a hallway.
-On one side, the carpenters constructed a commodious library, which also was to be used as a meeting room (most of the bookcases and paneling currently in the room apparently dates to an 1868 renovation).
+On one side, the carpenters constructed a commodious library, which also was to be used as a meeting room.
 On the other side, living quarters were built for the family of the Superintendent (also called the “janitor” and the “keeper”) of Carpenters’ Hall.

 The Company appointed Sarah Stewart as Superintendent.
 The choice was a logical one.
-Since she had been living next to the hall and helping her husband in janitorial and gardening tasks, she was known and liked by Company members.
-Moreover, Sarah had recently become a widow, and would need additional income in order to raise nine-year-old Rebecca and 14-year-old Alice, the daughters of Elizabeth Roberts.
-(Another of Elizabeth’s daughters, Isabella Toomer, had married and was living in Alabama).
+Since she had been helping her husband in janitorial and gardening tasks, she was known and liked by Company members.

 A year later, in late July 1857, the restoration of Carpenters’ Hall, though still not finished, had progressed to the extent that Sarah and her family were able to move into the second-floor apartment.
-Joining her were granddaughters Rebecca and Alice Roberts, as well as her own daughters Martha and Margaret.
-The family might have felt cramped in the space, and perhaps annoyed in their first month of residency by the hammering and sawing that went on to complete the renovations.
-But nonetheless, they must have been cheered by the modern conveniences in their new home—gas lighting, two indoor bathrooms, a comfortable parlor with a fireplace, and a full kitchen with a gas range.
+Joining her were her own daughters Martha and Margaret.

 Sarah’s duties went far beyond janitorial work.
 She was also given the responsibility of supervising the Carpenters’ Company’s library, which lent books on a wide range of topics to members and their families.
 Sarah also planted and maintained the small garden on the Carpenters’ Hall grounds—just as she had done while her husband was still alive.
 Sarah also served as a tour guide for visitors who wished to see the hall and its collection of framed documents and artifacts from the carpenters’ trade and from the period of the Revolution.